 5. What is required for building permit application submittal?

 The building permit application and plans must identify whether the structure is in an SRA or LRA zone and provide sufficient detail to determine compliance with WUI standards when in SRA.
 The fire severity zone is found by using the County GIS Mapping Application and clicking on the "Hazards and GeoPhysical" tab (after entering the parcel number in the GIS application).

 6. What specific inspection requirements are applicable to WUI?

 The building inspector will perform the regular inspections associated with construction of a new structure.
-Upon completion of construction, the owner will receive certification that the building complies with WUI standards in the form of a finaled Building Permit that will include compliance with vegetation clearance requirements as enforced by the local Fire Agency having jurisdiction.
+Upon completion of construction, the owner will receive certification that the building complies with WUI standards in the form of a finaled Building Permit that will include compliance with vegetation clearance requirements (new buildings) as enforced by the local Fire Agency having jurisdiction.